BetterDiscord/docs/docs/plugins/ui/settings/color.md

 ## Acceptable Values

-Colors can either be a numerical value representing the color or a hexstring, the latter of which is demonstrated above.
+Colors can either be a numerical value representing the color or a hex string, the latter of which is demonstrated above.
 The numerical value is common inside Discord's internal code so it is interesting to know about this format.
-The numerical values are just the literal conversion from the hex value in the hexstring to base 10 decimal.
+The numerical values are just the literal conversion from the hex value in the hex string to base 10 decimal.